chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/09-Security-Logging-and-Monitoring-Failures/Readme.md

 **<p align="center">📋Security Logging and Monitoring Failures (Challenge)📊</p>**

 Following the THM lab instructions, I downloaded the task file.
 This is the sample file I’ll be examining.

-The logs show dated successful and redirected login attempts from multiple users and their IP addresses.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/OWASP-Top-10-2021/09-Security-Logging-and-Monitoring-Failures/Images/Screenshot%201.png)